 - Discovering brands: Carrefour allows you to try several brands before settling on a favorite.
 It's a good starting point for exploration.

-- Opportunistic purchase: When you find a premium brand on offer (something common at Carrefour), the value for money can be excellent.
+- Opportunistic purchase: When you find a premium brand on sale (something frequent at Carrefour), the quality-price ratio can be excellent.

 When a specialist is worthwhile

 - You want the best possible anchovies: Limited series, 00 selection, XL sizes.
-These products rarely reach large distribution.
+These products rarely reach mass distribution.

-- For a gift: A can of premium anchovies is an impressive gastronomic gift.
+- As a gift: A can of premium anchovies is a gastronomic gift that impresses.
 Specialists usually offer careful presentations.

 - Pure tasting: Anchovies alone on bread with tomato, or with a little oil and vinegar.
-When anchovy is the entire dish, quality makes all the difference.
+When anchovies are the whole dish, quality makes all the difference.

-- Special events and dinners: A premium anchovy board as an appetizer elevates any meal.
+- Events and special dinners: A premium anchovy board as an appetizer elevates any meal.

 - Consistency: A specialist guarantees the same quality with every purchase.
 In a supermarket, the batch can vary.